Navigating an Archipelago of Risks

 In the past year, headlines out of Indonesia were dominated by a series of intermittent natural disasters and catastrophes that brought in their wake damage to property, lives and the economy.
 With around 4,000 fatalities, three million people displaced and heavy damage to infrastructure, the country is still coming to terms with its losses.
 2018 was certainly a bad year for natural disasters, but this is not a new risk to the country, given its prominent location on the “ring of fire.”

 Alongside the massive rebuilding efforts required, stakeholders must consider the country’s evolving risk landscape to enable Indonesians to not only stand back on their feet, but to strive ahead into the future.
 The risks are complex, and businesses can play a significant and positive role in alleviating these threats.

-These observations are reflected in Marsh & McLennan Insights’ recent report, titled 14 Shades of Risk in Asia-Pacific, which looks at the most important risks for doing business across 14 economies in the region.
-The report leverages the rich experience and expertise across Marsh & McLennan Companies and the Executive Opinion Survey conducted by the World Economic Forum, with whom Marsh & McLennan Companies has a strategic partnership.
+These observations are reflected in Marsh McLennan Insights’ recent report, titled 14 Shades of Risk in Asia-Pacific, which looks at the most important risks for doing business across 14 economies in the region.
+The report leverages the rich experience and expertise across Marsh McLennan and the Executive Opinion Survey conducted by the World Economic Forum, with whom Marsh McLennan has a strategic partnership.

 Cyberattacks, Data Fraud and Terrorism Fears Considered the Top Risks

 Indonesia ranked 70th out of 195 countries in the International Telecommunication Union’s Global Cybersecurity Index 2017 and still trails behind its regional peers such as the Philippines and Thailand in terms of cyber resilience.
 Issues such as a limited operating budget and unclear scope are hampering authorities’ abilities to respond effectively to cyber threats.